Anju0806/DepartmentTracker/README.md

 1. To start using the DepartmentTracker application, please follow these steps:
 2. Navigate to the project's root directory and Open the integrated terminal with server.
 3. Run the command node server.js to start the application.
-4. Open a web browser and go to http://localhost:3000 to access the application.

 ## License